Canop/broot/website/docs/input.md

     <mode><pattern>[/<flags>]

-The mode is either nothing (fuzzy name), just a slash (regex name) or some letters followed by a slash.
+The mode is either nothing (fuzzy path), just a slash (regex name) or some letters followed by a slash.

 The search mode combines